cyberjunky/RTL-SDR-P2000Receiver-HA/README.md

 ## Troubleshooting

-If you have issues with the dongle try this:
+If you have issues with the dongle not being recognized try this:
 ```
 sudo nano /etc/modprobe.d/raspi-blacklist.conf